banlon-jones/hello-frontend-app/README.md

 # Hello-Frontend-App

-the app reads random greeting the rails application and displays it
+the app reads random greeting the rails application and displays it "hi"

 ![app-screenshot](appImage1.png)